 "The sun here is merciless," I said.

-I don't envy him the pain he went thru in the week after that, while his skin was blistered and peeling, and the slightest touch unbearable.
+I don't envy him the pain he went thru in the week after.

 Cancer is REAL.
 Please oh please, don't do this.
 Wear sunscreen.
 Don't let